The Fitdesk FDX 2.0 Desk Exercise Bike is a folding exercise bike with the added benefit of a desk so you can get two things done at the same time.

 Fitdesk FDX 2.0 Desk Exercise Bike Price

 This is a well put together bike that is a space saver made from quality parts as noted by other customers.
-It is more expensive than other folding exercise bikes but they don’t come with the desk or resistance bands – this provides a lot of convenience and you are more likely to use it because of this.
+It can be more expensive than other folding exercise bikes but they don’t come with the desk or resistance bands – this provides a lot of convenience and you are more likely to use it because of this.

 The bike may be one of the best examples of multi-tasking that both men and women can do and benefit from.
 You can increase your activity levels to get in shape, stay in shape and burn calories to help with weight loss.
 As well as that you can complete work or watch TV, play video games or any other sitting down activity.
 Of course, you can just exercise too if you want.